13 Horizon architecture

 N Not verifiable Designation not possible / uncertain

-C Consumer Consumer-products (everyday-products) like PET-bottles, SUP bags, packages, signs etc.
+C Consumer Consumer-products (everyday-products) like tools, decorative items, etc

-A Agricultural Agricultural products like mulch film, silage film, straw bale nets, tire wear etc.
+A Agricultural Agricultural products like straw bale nets, wire etc

 I Industrial Industrial products like broken pieces of industrial equipment, industrial waste

-B Construction All plastic materials which were placed in soil for construction and supply purposes (e.g., power cables, geomembranes)
+B Construction All materials which were placed in soil for construction and supply purposes (e.g., pipes, power cables, geomembranes)

 Code Name Description

-NF None Plastic pieces are not included in soil aggregates (no soil aggregates or loose plastic)
+NF None Artefacts are not included in soil aggregates, or soil is apedal

-SF Solely Single plastic pieces are in cooperated into soil aggregates, but others are loose
+SF Solely Some artefacts are incorporated into soil aggregates, but most are loose

-MF Moderate The majority of plastic pieces is in cooperated into soil aggregates, but single are loose
+MF Moderate The majority of artefacts are incorporated into soil aggregates, but some pieces are loose

-CF Complete All plastic pieces are in cooperated into soil aggregates
+CF Complete All artefacts are incorporated into soil aggregates

 Code Name Description